yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

   print $ sum list
 ~~~~~~

-First remark; it looks like an imperative structure.
+First remark: this looks imperative.
 Haskell is powerful enough to make impure code look imperative.
 For example, if you wish you could create a `while` in Haskell.
-In fact, for dealing with `IO`, imperative style is generally more appropriate.
+In fact, for dealing with `IO`, an imperative style is generally more appropriate.

-But you should had noticed the notation is a bit unusual.
+But you should have noticed that the notation is a bit unusual.
 Here is why, in detail.

 In an impure language, the state of the world can be seen as a huge hidden global variable.
 This hidden variable is accessible by all functions of your language.
 For example, you can read and write a file in any function.
-The fact that a file exists or not can be seen as different states of the world.
+Whether a file exists or not is a difference in the possible states that the world can take.

-For Haskell this state is not hidden.
+In Haskell this state is not hidden.
-It is explicitly said `main` is a function that _potentially_ changes the state of the world.
+Rather, it is _explicitly_ said that `main` is a function that _potentially_ changes the state of the world.
 Its type is then something like:

 ~~~~~~ {.haskell}